OCSAF/freevulnsearch/README.md

     nmap -sV --script freevulnsearch <target>

 According to my tests, for stability reasons, only http without TLS should be used when querying the API for many simultaneous requests.
 For this reason, you can optionally disable TLS using an input argument.
+Important, after that the API query to circl.lu is unencrypted.

     nmap -sV --script freevulnsearch --script-args notls=yes <target>

+If you scan with the categories safe or vuln then exclude the script or the category external or do not add the script to the NMAP default directory.
+It is recommended to run freevulnsearch.nse separately without additional NSE scripts.

 ## CPE exception handling for format: